Miracle (2004 film): Plot

 With their roster finalized, the Americans play the Soviets in an exhibition game at Madison Square Garden.
 The Soviets manhandle the young Americans, winning by a score of 10–3.
 During the game, O'Callahan suffers a knee injury that could keep him out of the entire Olympics and starting goaltender Jim Craig is told he may be benched in favor of backup Steve Janaszak.
 Brooks tells him that he hasn't been giving his very best, but decides to keep Craig as the starter for the Olympics.

 As the 1980 Winter Olympics begin, the Americans trail Sweden 2–1 in the first game.
-Brooks fires up the team during intermission by throwing a table and accuses McClanahan, who suffered a relatively minor leg injury, of quitting.
+Brooks fires up the team during the first intermission by throwing a table and accuses McClanahan, who suffered a thigh bruise, of quitting.
 McClanahan plays injured, which inspires the team.
 Bill Baker scores a goal with only 27 seconds remaining in the third period for a dramatic 2–2 tie.
 They next earn a 7–3 win over heavily favored Czechoslovakia.
 As the Olympics continue, the team defeats minor opponents Norway, Romania, and West Germany to earn a spot in the medal round.

 In the medal round, the Americans are overwhelming underdogs to the Soviets, who lost only a single Olympic game since 1964 and whose players are professionals, whereas the American players are amateurs.
 The Soviets score the first goal before O'Callahan, having healed enough from his injury, enters the game for the first time.
 He heavily checks Vladimir Krutov on a play that leads to a goal by Buzz Schneider.
 The Soviets score again to retake the lead.
 Soviet goalie Vladislav Tretiak stops a long shot by Dave Christian, but Mark Johnson gets the rebound and ties the game to end the period.

 During the first intermission, Soviet coach Viktor Tikhonov replaces Tretiak with backup Vladimir Myshkin.
 In the second period, the Soviets score a goal to go up 3–2.
 Early in the third period, the Soviet team is penalized for slashing, and Johnson scores a power play goal just as the penalty is about to expire.
 With 10 minutes left, Eruzione puts them ahead 4–3.
 The Americans hold off the Soviets to win the game, completing one of the biggest upsets in sports history.
 Two days later, the team would go on to defeat Finland 4–2 to win the gold medal.